 - Being readmitted to the hospital

 Keep your goal in mind: to have a successful surgery with very few complications.
 No matter if you need surgery on your gums, shoulder, or any other body part, quitting smoking may help you heal faster and have a better outcome.
-Just think—having fewer complications can translate into less pain, a quicker return to your usual routine, fewer trips to the doctor and pharmacy, and more money in your pocket (if you consider what you spend on copayments, prescriptions, and gas).
+Just think—having fewer complications can translate into less pain, a quicker return to your usual routine, fewer trips to the doctor and pharmacy, and more money in your pocket.

 Do you feel inspired to quit, but do not know where to begin?
 There are so many smoking cessation options that you are sure to find one that fits your lifestyle.
 A great place to start the process is by making an appointment with your doctor.
-She can provide you with information about:
+You will be able to get information about:

 - Nicotine inhalers or nasal sprays

-- Prescription medicines (eg, varenicline, bupropion) that can reduce the symptoms of nicotine withdrawal
+- Prescription medications that can reduce the symptoms of nicotine withdrawal

 offers a “Step-by-Step Quit Guide.”

 Are you waiting for your surgery to be scheduled?
 Now would be a good time to talk to your doctor about your desire to quit smoking.
 The surgery may be postponed (especially if it is elective) to give you more time to be smoke-free.

 American Lung Association

 Lindstrom D, Sadr Azodi O, Wladis A, et al. Effects of a perioperative smoking cessation intervention on postoperative complications: a randomized trial.
 Ann Surg.
 2008;248(5):739-745.